WritingMar 20, 2026

 And a more useful one.

-Because otherwise teams usually swing between two bad options:
+Because otherwise teams usually swing between two weak options:

 • over-documentation no one uses,